 Disclaimer: This post is in no way intended as a framework for others to follow; I only put this up because I get so many questions about what I eat.
 Although I’m wildly interested in science and the mechanics of nutrition, I also believe that—at the individual level—personal experience trumps theory.
 My diet is an ongoing n=1 experiment; not an eating plan I deem universally optimal.
 What works for me could easily send someone else straight to the 9th circle of blood-sugar hell.

 So here’s the gist of my eating plan, which has been pretty similar for the past nine years.
 You can assume that whatever’s on this page is current, since I update it when anything changes.
-(Latest edit: August 2014; I eat more liver these days.)
+(Latest edit: February 2015; I eat less liver these days.)

 My reflections on raw dairy.